iPhone 17 Pro Max vs iPhone 16 Pro Max: Main differences to expect

 Summary

-Overall, it appears that the iPhone 17 Pro Max will be yet another fairly minor and incremental upgrade when compared with the iPhone 16 Pro Max.
+Overall, it appears that the iPhone 17 Pro Max will deliver a ton of improvements in most key areas, including the display, design, performance, and battery life, positioning itself as a big upgrade over the iPhone 16 Pro Max.

-This is why iPhone 16 Pro Max users will most certainly find little reasons to upgrade to the newer device; it's more or less aimed at holdouts of iPhones older than the iPhone 14 Pro Max, where it will definitely present better value.
+This is why iPhone 16 Pro Max users will most certainly find little reason to upgrade to the newer device; it's more or less aimed at holdouts of iPhones older than the iPhone 14 Pro Max, where it will definitely present a significantly better value.

 Things that are NOT allowed: